gholler-sopra/hydrator-plugins/transform-plugins/docs/Transpose-transform.md

 Use Case
 --------
 Consider a scenario wherein you want to minimize the restructuring of a dataset whenever a new type of data is introduced into the collection.
 For example, assume you are building a master customer table that aggregates data for a user from multiple sources, and each of the sources has its own type of data to be added to "customer-id".
-Instead of creating wide columns, normalization allows you to transform data into its canonical form and update the master customer profile simultaneously from multiple sources.
+Instead of creating wide columns, transposing allows you to transform data into its canonical form and update the master customer profile simultaneously from multiple sources.

 Properties
 ----------